 The initial idea of the ASP cooperation was created during a meeting in Winnipeg in June 2011.
 A Memorandum of Understanding was singed at a meeting in Nuuk on June 8th 2012 between the Aarhus University, Greenland Institue of Natural Resources and the University of Manitoba.

 - How does climate change impact the Arctic cryosphere and what are the implications for the cryosphere’s interactions with land, ocean and atmosphere

 - What controls the marine and atmospheric transport of pollutants to the Arctic?

 - How can proxies of palaeoclimate/ecology inform us of changes in ocean current, wind systems, precipitation, future Arctic climates and their ecological consequences?

-- What are the consequences of these changes (1-2) for i) ecosystem ecology, structure and function? and ii) chemical contaminants affecting ecosystems and human exposure?
+- What are the consequences of these drivers (1-2) for i) ecosystem production and function? and ii) chemical contaminants affecting ecosystems and human exposure?

 - What are the impacts of the transition and environmental changes on the Arctic population’s lifestyle and changes in disease patterns?

 - What will be the combined effects of natural and anthropogenic forcing on ecosystems and their services?